Depending on your situation, your account can be placed into a partial or full suspension.

 - When service is restored, you're billed the prorated monthly charges for the time your service was active within that bill cycle on the bill after being restored.

 A military suspension doesn't extend your annual service contract term (if applicable).
-There are no monthly charges, taxes, or suspend fees while your line is under a military suspension.
-See how to suspend your line if you're about to enter active military service.
-You may suspend your line for a maximum of 39 months if you're being deployed and are a member of the:
+You may suspend your line for a maximum of 39 months if you're being deployed:

 - US Army